JensJoschi/variability_timing/01climate_data/02processing/002caculation_predictability/0002coldsum/var_coldsum.md

 }
 ```

-Function to work on the binomial matrix, and test whether the cumulative sum of occurences of y reaches x = 10
+### Function to test whether the cumulative sum of occurences of y reaches x = 10

 ``` r
 calc_cumul <- function (inp_matrix,thres=10, conv_NA =TRUE){ #takes a matrix as input, calculates rowwise cumulative sums, and returns the position on which a threshold was first reached in each row